Frequently asked questions

 What is the earliest time I can drop my child off at camp?

 Camp begins at 9:00 a.m.
 For the convenience of working parents, before camp care is available free of charge, starting at 8:10 a.m.
-Please DO NOT drop your child off before 8:10 a.m., as staff will not be available to supervise your child.
+Please DO NOT drop your camper off before 8:10 a.m., as staff will not be available to supervise your camper.

 What are the pick-up procedures?